pycubed/software/README.md

 <br>
 <br>
 ## License
-Any software/firmware in this repository is licensed under MIT unless otherwise indicated
+- Software/firmware in this repository is licensed under MIT unless otherwise indicated